Table of contents

 2. The Welsh Language (Cymraeg)

-Similarities exist naturally with other Celtic languages, for instance Irish or Gaelic (in Ireland and Scotland).
+Similarities exist naturally with other Celtic languages, Irish or Gaelic for example (in Ireland and Scotland).

 In Wales, every announcement, every road sign, every manual, technically everything is bilingual.

 Here are a few examples for Welsh phrases and words that one might encounter in Cymru:

 Thanks – Diolch; Hello – Shwmae; Forest – Coed; Lake – Llyn; yes – ie; no – na